-Campus Technology Requirements for In-Classroom Programs
+Campus Technology Requirements for All Programs

-In order to ensure that students succeed in their program of study and in their career, ATI requires all students, including those students enrolled in traditional in-classroom programs, to meet certain technology requirements established by academic and technology leadership.
-ATI uses software apps, such as CourseKey or similar, to help the student and the school successfully track attendance, participation, and progress through the student's program.
-All students are required to own a smartphone (android or iphone), tablet or laptop, and as a condition of enrollment, are required to download specific apps or programs provided by the school and/or set up set up specific electronic accounts, in order to fully utilize this electronic support system.
+In order to ensure that students succeed in their program of study and in their career, ATI requires all students, in both hybrid online and traditional in-classroom programs, to meet certain technology requirements established by the school.
+ATI may use software apps to help the student and the school successfully track attendance, participation, and progress through the student's program, including antiplagiarism software, such as Turnitin or Respondus.
+All students are required to own a computer, tablet, or a smartphone (android or iPhone) that meets the school's minimum technology standards (as described below) and, as a condition of enrollment, may be required to download specific apps or programs provided by the school and/or set up set up specific electronic accounts, in order to fully utilize this electronic support system.